 Midday Supervisors (MDS) have a vital role to play with regard to the behaviour of children.
 Stickers and special duties can be used as rewards by the Middays to reward the good choices that children make around their own behaviour.
-Middays record all yellow and red card incidents using the form in the appendix which is then reported to the class teacher by the MDS as appropriate to ensure continuity and consistency of this policy.
+Middays record all red card incidents using CPOMS which is then reported to the class teacher by the MDS as appropriate to ensure continuity and consistency of this policy.
 The MDS team use "time out" to enable children to reflect on their behaviour choices as deemed appropriate.
-A member of the Senior Leadership Team is on duty during the lunchtime period to support the MDS team.
+A member of the Senior Leadership Team is available during the lunchtime period to support the MDS team.
 All red cards are reported to the SLT by the Senior Midday Supervisor as well as to class teachers.